 How to Make Chocolate Protein Shake:

-- Combine milk, protein powder, cocoa powder, peanut butter, honey, frozen banana, and vanilla extract in a blender.
+- Add the almond milk to a high-speed blender first, followed by the chocolate protein powder, cocoa powder, peanut butter, honey, frozen banana, and ground flaxseed.

 Recipe Notes & Tips: